ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 ## cmake

+to one cmake variable:
+	verbose/debug -> logging
+	pdf/on/off -> docu

 make name(s) of variant and in which folder it is independent

 autoadd plugins to PLUGINS? (avoid duplication in ElektraCache)